Substack: Content

 Substack users include journalists, subject-matter experts, and media platforms.
 New York Times columnist Mike Isaac argued in 2019 that companies like Substack see newsletters as a stabler means to maintain readers through more direct connection with writers.
 In 2020, The New Republic said there was a dearth of local news newsletters, especially in contrast to the large number of national-level political newsletters.

-As of late 2020, many journalists and reporters were joining the platform, driven in part by the long-term decline in traditional media (there were half as many newsroom jobs in 2019 as in 2004).
-Around that time, The New Yorker wrote that while "Substack has advertised itself as a friendly home for journalism, ... few of its newsletters publish original reporting; the majority offer personal writing, opinion pieces, research, and analysis."
+In late 2020, many journalists and reporters were joining the platform, driven in part by the long-term decline in traditional media (there were half as many newsroom jobs in 2019 as in 2004 in the US).
+Around that time, The New Yorker wrote that while "Substack has advertised itself as a friendly home for journalism ... few of its newsletters publish original reporting; the majority offer personal writing, opinion pieces, research, and analysis."
 It called Substack's content moderation policy "lightweight", with rules against "harassment, threats, spam, pornography, and calls for violence; moderation decisions are made by the founders".

-Among the high-profile writers who had used the platform by 2021 were journalist and author Glenn Greenwald; economist Paul Krugman; journalist Seymour Hersh; culture critic Anne Helen Petersen; music essayist Robert Christgau; and food writer Alison Roman, as well as historian Heather Cox Richardson, tech journalists Casey Newton and Eric Newcomer, data journalists Matthew Yglesias and G. Elliott Morris, economists Glenn Loury and Emily Oster, linguist John McWhorter, journalists Matt Taibbi and Bari Weiss, and authors Daniel M. Lavery, George Saunders, Nick Hornby, Susan Orlean, Blake Nelson, Chuck Palahniuk, Marianne Williamson, Salman Rushdie, Tui T. Sutherland, David Bentley Hart, and Skottie Young.
+Among the high-profile writers who had used the platform by 2021 were journalist and author Glenn Greenwald; economist Paul Krugman; journalist Seymour Hersh; culture critic Anne Helen Petersen; music essayist Robert Christgau; and food writer Alison Roman.

+In 2026, Andrew Tate joined Substack, quickly rising to the #1 spot in the news category.

 Finances

 Authors can decide to make subscribing to their newsletter free or paid, and to make specific posts publicly available to non-subscribers.
 As of 2020, the minimum subscription fee was $5/month or $30/year, and Substack usually takes a 10% cut from subscription payments.
+In October 2025, Substack reported that 50,000 creators were earning money on its platform, of whom at least 50 were making more than $1 million.
 Substack earns no revenue from advertisements placed by publishers.
 In February 2019, the platform began allowing creators to monetize podcasts.
 Substack reported 11,000 paid subscribers as of 2018, rising to 50,000 in 2019.